L1nuxProdigy/LinuxLabs/docker_bret_fisher_docker_mastery_course/swarm/README.md

     (2) subnet_id_string, the subnet id in the vpc

     (3) aws_keypair_name, the name of your keypair
+4. execute with ./make_terraform_command to run the deployment

 post deployment the machines can be resolved internally with the following FQDNs:
 - node1.swarm